SOCIAL MEDIA MANAGEMENT PRICING FOR BUSINESSES

-With 3.6 billion social media users worldwide spending an average of 2.5 hours each day on popular platforms, it’s essential to effectively manage your brand’s social media presence to capture their attention.
+With 3.6 billion social media users worldwide spending an average of 2.5 hours each day on popular platforms, social media marketing is essential to capture the market.
 Engaging with users through messenger communication, sharing photos and videos in Stories, and keeping up with trends are critical activities.

 The core objective of social media management is to establish meaningful connections with your target audience at scale, building crucial elements like brand trust, affinity, and loyalty.